-(e) Indemnities and Guarantees
+(f) Indemnities and Guarantees

 The Company has certain indemnity commitments, under which it may be required to make payments to its officers and directors in relation to certain transactions to the maximum extent permitted under applicable laws.
-The duration of these indemnities varies, and in certain cases, is indefinite and does not provide for any limitation of maximum payments.
-The

-Company has not been obligated to make any such payments to date and no liabilities have been recorded for this contingency in the accompanying Balance Sheets.
+The duration of these indemnities vary, and in certain cases, are indefinite and do not provide for any limitation of maximum payments.
+The Company has not been obligated to make any such payments to date and no liabilities have been recorded for this contingency in the accompanying Balance Sheets.